Newton's method: Failure of the method to converge to the root

+For example, in some cases, if the first derivative is not well behaved in the neighborhood of a particular root, then it is possible that Newton's method will fail to converge no matter where the initialization is set.
 In some cases, Newton's method can be stabilized by using successive over-relaxation, or the speed of convergence can be increased by using the same method.

-Stationary point

-If a stationary point of the function is encountered, the derivative is zero and the method will terminate due to division by zero.

-Poor initial estimate

-A large error in the initial estimate can contribute to non-convergence of the algorithm.
-To overcome this problem one can often linearize the function that is being optimized using calculus, logs, differentials, or even using evolutionary algorithms, such as the stochastic tunneling.
-Good initial estimates lie close to the final globally optimal parameter estimate.
-In nonlinear regression, the sum of squared errors (SSE) is only "close to" parabolic in the region of the final parameter estimates.
-Initial estimates found here will allow the Newton–Raphson method to quickly converge.
-It is only here that the Hessian matrix of the SSE is positive and the first derivative of the SSE is close to zero.

-Mitigation of non-convergence

 In a robust implementation of Newton's method, it is common to place limits on the number of iterations, bound the solution to an interval known to contain the root, and combine the method with a more robust root finding method.

 Slow convergence for roots of multiplicity greater than 1

 If the root being sought has multiplicity greater than one, the convergence rate is merely linear (errors reduced by a constant factor at each step) unless special steps are taken.
 When there are two or more roots that are close together then it may take many iterations before the iterates get close enough to one of them for the quadratic convergence to be apparent.
 However, if the multiplicity m of the root is known, the following modified algorithm preserves the quadratic convergence rate:

 This is equivalent to using successive over-relaxation.
 On the other hand, if the multiplicity m of the root is not known, it is possible to estimate m after carrying out one or two iterations, and then use that value to increase the rate of convergence.